joe-mccarthy/odometer/README.md

 ## Philosophy

-odometer is designed to be:
+Odometer is designed to be:

 - Local-first
 - Privacy respecting